deux2k5/LiveryZipTool/README.md

 - Preserves internal folder structure
 - Multi-threaded processing for faster compression
 - Creates individual zip files for each livery folder
+- Progress tracking with status bar
+- Detailed compression statistics
+- Support for custom output directory selection
+- Automatic file size optimization
+- Error handling and reporting

 ## Usage

 1. Launch the application
-2. Click "Select Folder" to choose the directory containing your DCS livery folders
+2. Click "Select Input Folder" to choose the directory containing your DCS livery folders
+3. Click "Select Output Folder" to choose where compressed files will be saved
-3. Click "Run" to begin the compression process
+4. Click "Run" to begin the compression process
-4. Each livery folder will be compressed into a separate .zip file in the same location
+5. Monitor progress through the status bar
+6. Review compression results in the statistics panel

 ## Technical Details